These terms are effective as of 1 January 2022, and has been amended on 3 April 2022.

 Amendments to the General terms and Conditions

 These General Terms and Conditions may be amended by Eperoto.
-Eperoto will not notify the User automatically unless any major changes are made.
-The most recent version of these General Terms and Conditions can always be found at https://www.eperoto.com or in the software application.
+Eperoto will not notify the User unless any major or material changes are made.
+The most recent version of these General Terms and Condition can always be found at https://www.eperoto.com or in the Software.

 2. Eperoto’s Services

-Eperoto provides web-based software for the financial analysis of legal disputes.
+Eperoto provides a web-based software for the financial analysis of legal disputes.

 Subject to these General Terms and Conditions, Eperoto grants the User a limited, revocable, non-exclusive, non-transferable, non-sublicensable license to use the Software.
-Eperoto reserves the right to, with or without notice and at any time, modify, amend, suspend and/or discontinue properties of the Platform, including functions, features, and content, however Eperoto grants the core functions of the Software to be accessible during the contractual relationship.
+Eperoto grants that the Core functions of the Software will be accessible, but reserves the right to, with or without notice and at any time, modify, amend, suspend and/or discontinue properties of the Platform, including functions, features, and content.

 3. Usage of the Software